Closed for the season.

-The Splash Park is open daily during regular Zoo hours from Memorial Day weekend through Labor Day.
+The Splash Park is open daily during regular Zoo hours.
 It closes 30 minutes before the Zoo closes each evening.

 Give Your Kids Something COOL To Do!